 What is the BMP Grant?

-The Brain, Mind and Pain ‘Patient-Centred Innovation Grant’ (BMP Grant) is an initiative of Pain Alliance Europe and is supported by Grünenthal and Boston Scientific to identify, stimulate and promote patient-centric and scientifically robust innovation in the field of chronic pain and neurological disorders, stimulate research and access to innovative treatments, promote prevention and self-management approaches, reduce stigma and work together to improve the quality of life for people living with these disabling conditions.
+The Brain, Mind and Pain ‘Patient-Centred Innovation Grant’ (BMP Grant) is an initiative of Pain Alliance Europe and is supported by Boston Scientific, Janssen Pharmaceutica N.V. and Grünenthal to identify, stimulate and promote patient-centric and scientifically robust innovation in the field of chronic pain and neurological disorders, stimulate research and access to innovative treatments, promote prevention and self-management approaches, reduce stigma and work together to improve the quality of life for people living with these disabling conditions.

 The BMP Grant objectives focus on three areas of work: access to innovative treatments, prevention and self-management approaches, reducing stigma, and research to improve quality of life.
 A jury of patient representatives, supported by scientific experts, ensures that the nominated winner addresses the challenges faced by patients.

 The biennial BMP Grant fund totals 60,000 EUR.
 This amount is distributed amongst the winning proposals, following the decision of the BMP Grant Jury for each edition.

 The application period for the third edition will start on 30 November 2021 and end on 31 March 2022.